ptimme01/ubuntudesktop/README.md

 # TODO how to handle ssh keys
 # TODO openvpn connection file
 # TODO add the 7zip package into the ansible repo
-# TODO copy wallpapers and set with gsettings

 # test if you can get sensors to run automatically
 Issues